Israel at a Glance

 After you have gone through the immigration checks required for moving to Israel, security will be more laidback in everyday life.
 Just stay away from prohibited military areas and be cautious with regard to all political demonstrations, huge crowds, or groups of soldiers.
 Should you decide to visit the holy sites in Jerusalem, it’s recommended to avoid them on holy days and to wear modest clothing.

 While many tourists visit East Jerusalem or some places in the West Bank, especially Jericho, Ramallah, and Bethlehem, it is strongly recommended to do so only in company of a local guide.
 You should also be careful in the border areas to Lebanon, Syria, Jordan, and Egypt.
-There are live land mines in the Golan Heights, so if you travel in this region, do not leave the road.
+There are live land mines in the Golan Heights.
+Although the State of Israel has been demining this area since 2013, you still have to watch out if you travel in this region.
+The best thing to do is to stay on the road.

 Expats or visitors should definitely not enter the Gaza Strip unless they are e.g. foreign correspondents or humanitarian workers.
 There may be official travel restrictions for some expatriates, for instance, for US government staff moving to Israel.